HarvardMapCollection/tutorials/census/census2agol/index.md

-# Census Data to ArcGIS Online Starter Pack
+# Preparing census data for ArcGIS Online

 This tutorial series will equip you with the skills needed to work with United States census data in ArcGIS Online.